 Maximising the output of your solar panel systemMarch 12, 2015 |

 Earlier this year, the Victorian government enacted new laws which signalled the end of regulated feed-in tariffs, leaving it up to the energy companies to decide how much you get back for unused power.
 This has particularly affected the commercial solar industry, with many companies prior to 2015 having installed extensive solar panel systems to maximise profits.
+Handle the trees evenly with a high pressure hand pump sprayer, choose the best one on this site.
 With this avenue now gone, they’re left with more power than they actually use.

 Homeowners have been affected too, as one of the incentives to buy solar panels in Melbourne was the high feed-in tariff boosting the household budget.
 The tariff at one point was as high as 25 cents per kilowatt hour, and offset the cost of buying of electricity from the grid by almost double.
 Now that the average feed-in price offered by energy providers is around 6.2 cents per kW hour, this incentive is now long gone.